About SWEOutreach at UIUC

 Engineering Round Robin

 Age group: 6th-12th grade

 Description: Discover the various engineering disciplines through hands on activities and interaction with our SWE volunteers.
-Middle school girls and high school girls will have activities tailored to their age group as well as opportunities to learn from each other.
+Middle school girls will have activities tailored to their age group as well as opportunities to learn from each other.